 - Hide an extra set of car keys in a place you can get to easily in case the abuser takes the car keys to prevent you from leaving.

 - Try to set money aside.
 If the abuser controls the household money, this might mean that you can only save a few dollars per week; the most important thing is that you save whatever amount you can that will not tip off the abuser and put you in further danger.
 You can ask trusted friends or family members to hold money for you so that the abuser cannot find it and/or use it.

-- If you are not employed, try to get job skills by taking classes at a community college or a vocational school if you can.
-This will help you to get a job either before or after you leave so that you won't need to be financially dependent on the abuser.
+- If you have not worked outside of the home and worry about your ability to support yourself, try to get job skills by taking classes at a community college or a vocational school if you can.
+This may help you to get a job either before or after you leave so that you won't need to be financially dependent on the abuser.

 - Getting a protective order can be an important part of a safety plan when preparing to leave.
 Even if you get a protective order, you should still take other safety planning steps to keep yourself and your children safe.
 A legal protective order is not always enough to keep you safe.
-Locate your state in our Know the Laws section to find out more information about getting a protective order.
+Locate your state in our Restraining Orders section to find out more information about getting a protective order.

 - Leave when the abuser will least expect it.
 This will give you more time to get away before the abuser realizes that you are gone.

 - If you have time to call the police before leaving, you can ask the police to escort you out of the house as you leave.
 You can also ask them to be "on call" while you're leaving, in case you need help.
 Not all police precincts will help you in these ways but you may want to ask your local police station if they will.